Exploring Tube Finning for Increased Heat Exchanger Performance

 • Tubefins has refined their manufacturing of finned tubes, building every day on experience since year 1968 with tens of thousands of operational tubes commissioned successfully around the world.

-• SHE fin their own tube to a high standard using propriety HERCOL tube finning machines with positive collet and chuck drive mechanism which give superior fin attachment for all L, LL and G fin tube.
+• Specialist Heat Exchangers fin their own tube to a high standard using propriety HERCOL tube finning machines with positive collet and chuck drive mechanism which give superior fin attachment for all L, LL and G fin tube.

 • Tubefins manufacture in the UK in Lincoln city.